 In the case of collateral updates, ESMA's draft Final Report of March 2017 (pp.100-101, para.294) states that the Event Date for the collateral allocation against a net exposure should be the actual settlement date of the collateral being reported.
 However, in practice, parties will often not know whether deliveries of securities have settled or failed until the deadline for reporting collateral by S+1 has passed.
-Moreover, in a repo, contractual obligations (including the accrual of repo interest) start on the purchase date and end on the repurchase date regardless of whether delivery takes place, so use of actual settlement would misrepresent the exposure of the repo.99 Accordingly, it is recommended that parties base collateral update reports on the contractual or intended date of settlement.
+Moreover, in a repo, contractual obligations (including the accrual of repo interest) start on the purchase date and end on the repurchase date regardless of whether delivery takes place, so use of actual settlement would misrepresent the exposure of the repo.95 Accordingly, it is recommended that parties base collateral update reports on the contractual or intended date of settlement.
 In other words, it is recommended to assume perfect settlement.
 Failed deliveries should be removed from reported balances when known but it is recommended that corrected balances are carried forward to the next report and corrections (Table 2, field 98, Action Type = CORR) are not made retrospectively to the previous report.
-This recommendation is consistent with the recommendation not to report failed deliveries (see recommendation 9.16).
-In addition, in In order to be consistent, it is recommended that the Event Date in a collateral update report for a transaction-based collateral allocation should be reported in the same way as for collateral allocations against a net exposure as described above.
+In order to be consistent, it is recommended that the Event Date in a collateral update report for a transaction-based collateral allocation should be reported in the same way as for collateral allocations against a net exposure as described above.

-99 Note also that the marginal exposures that may arise from failed deliveries are mitigated by variation margining and remedies provided under master repurchase agreements including interest compensation and rights to terminate repos where the purchase leg has failed.
+95 Note also that the marginal exposures that may arise from failed deliveries are mitigated by variation margining and remedies provided under master repurchase agreements including interest compensation and rights to terminate repos where the purchase leg has failed.